Unsupervised Multimodal Word Discovery based on Double Articulation Analysis with Co-occurrence cues: Proposed Method: Unsupervised Phoneme and Word Discovery Method with Co-occurrence Cues

 \subsection{Co-occurrence DAA: Procedure of the Inference Algorithm by NPB-DAA and MLDA}

-The inference algorithm applies sampling importance resampling (SIR) to the UR approximation based on the SERKET framework~\cite{nakamura2018serket}.
+The inference algorithm applies SIR to the UR approximation based on the SERKET framework~\cite{nakamura2018serket}.
 The target distribution is the posterior category-dependent word probability distribution $P(\Vec{o}^w \mid \Vec{y},\Vec{z}^w,\Vec{\theta}^w,\mathcal{G})$.
 The proposal distribution is the N-gram word probability distribution $P(\Vec{o}^w \mid \Vec{y}, \mathcal{G})$, which is estimated by NPB-DAA.
 Resampling is performed according to the weights provided by the word distribution in the object category by MLDA.
-This learning procedure enables the proposed method to acquire the lexicon with consideration of the object categorization results by MLDA and to categorize objects using the word sequences estimated by NPB-DAA.
+This learning procedure enables the proposed method to acquire the lexicon considering the object categorization results by MLDA and to categorize objects using the word sequences estimated by NPB-DAA.

 Specifically, the following procedures and formulas are used for learning.
 First, the model parameters are initialized.
-The initialization is the same as in \cite{taniguchi2016nonparametric}.
+The initialization is the same as in {the previous NPB-DAA paper}~\cite{taniguchi2016nonparametric}.
 The set of initial parameters $\mathcal{G}^{(q)}_{0}$ (as $t=0$) is sampled as $Q$ candidates independently.
 Next, the following procedure, from I.--V., is iterated $T$ times ($t\in\{1,2,\dots,T\}$): \begin{itemize} \item[I.] To generate word sequences with consideration of the object categories using SIR, we sample $Q$ candidates of the proposed distribution proportional to their respective weight values from the candidates sampled at the ($t-1$)-th iteration.
 Then, the parameters of each candidate are updated, and the word sequences are estimated as follows: